 What is the timeline of the study?

 The study strategy was piloted in 2 communities (Dallas, TX, and Montgomery, AL) in 2022.
-In 2023, the study design is being refined to incorporate lessons learned from the pilot, and it is anticipated that full study roll-out to all five study communities will begin in 2024.
+In 2023, the study design is being refined to incorporate lessons learned from the pilot, and it is anticipated that full study roll-out to all participating communities will begin in 2025.